Auto Insurance Claim Advice

 For example, the policy under the Emergency Package Coverage would read something like

-This is the highest amount you would ever recover from the insurance carrier because your property was stolen.
+This is the highest amount you would ever recover from the insurance carrier for your stolen personal property.

 Personal property damage claims are covered by liability coverage.
 This means that if you damage someone’s property because of your negligence, then your policy will have to pay for that damage.